EML 300B-XLS, 300B-XLM Data Sheet

 3. Average Plate Characteristics are made with the Sofia Digital Curve tracer.

 4. The Western Electric 1950 Data sheet. says 36 Watt maximum dissipation.
 Later data sheets say 40 Watt.
 Though 40 Watt is possible, this is a peak value only, and no normal working point.
-When you intent to get the 'maximum' out of a 300B, and operate this tube at the limits of safe operation, it is a better idea to use the 300B-XLS in such a case.
+When you intent to get the 'maximum' out of a 300B, and operate this tube at the limits of safe operation, it is a much better idea to use the 300B-XLS in such a case.

 5. Some of our competitors claims to be the only one with a Center Tapped filament, but at EML we build since many years all tubes Cathode Tapped, not just this tube.